joe-bennett/joe-bennett/README.md

 I am presently working on my capstone project to graduate from my data science program.<br>

-Currently I am seeking a new role as a data scientist/engineer/analyst.<br>
+I am seeking a new role as a data scientist/engineer/analyst.<br>